How to Rebuild Your Social Life After the Loss of a Partner

 - Your emotional support network

-- Cultural and faith background
+- Cultural backgroud and faith

 Don’t compare your grief to others’ experiences.
 Everyone processes loss differently.